120th Medical Group Tours municipal water treatment

 |0

-This work, 120th Medical Group Tours municipal water treatment [Image 6 of 6], by AB Ethan Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 120th Medical Group Tours municipal water treatment, by AB Ethan Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.